savoirfairelinux/MONaaS-presentation/en/_sources/slides/piste_exploration/monitoring_physique.txt

-- Supervision standard de l'infrastructure
+- Standard monitoring of the infrastructure

-  * Serveurs
+  * Servers
   * Switches
   * Firewall
   * SAN